jeffreykeefer/Parkology/CONTRIBUTING.md

 # Contributing to Parkology
+>Thank you for taking the time to contribute to Parkology.
 The following is a set of guidelines and suggestions for contributing to www.parkology.org.
 While you interact with our online community, feel free to propose changes to this file.

-Parkology will be the open, online community to share ideas, tools, and resources for people who love quality parks within a 10-Minute Walk from home.

 Add some info on *why* people should read your contributor guidelines and *what* they are.